-The type of morpho-metric data represented by high-poly mesh models, due to its complex nature in terms of compatibility and format size, is today affected by the continuous developments in the field of Big Data management on 3D databases of architectural systems and urban aggregates.
-These possibilities of fast Reverse Modeling on the historical architectural heritage aim to revise the documentation protocols in a field of application of representative systems for structural diagnostics, till to aspire to technical-professional adoption in the interface with Mesh-to-FEA and Mesh-to-BIM protocols.
-Despite the national lability, the lines applied in the digital documentation demonstrate an attempt to adapt to the provisions of the Digital Agenda 2020 of the European Commission (also included in the Agenda Culture 2030), regarding the Digitation of Cultural Heritage initiatives for the planning of intervention, restoration and conservation.
-The possibility of experimenting first virtually, in a simulated but reliable space, the methods and effects of a subsequent physical implementation of the intervention on the real heritage emphasizes the opportunities for digital preservation and eGovernance, expanding the ideas of innovation on the type and quality of structural survey products in terms of Curation of digital assests and advanced digitization.
-The action of 'structural' documentation, such as knowledge of stress behaviors and prediction of damage mechanisms of buildings, can thus also be identified within the European guidelines for heritage at risk by insisting on the character of Robustness.
+Due to its complex nature in terms of compatibility and format size, the type of morphometric data represented by high-poly mesh models is currently affected by the continuous developments in the field of Big Data management in relation to 3D databases pertaining to architectural systems and urban aggregates.
+This possibility for reverse modelling in terms of historical architectural heritage allows for revising the documentation protocols in a field of application of representative systems for structural diagnostics, to aspire to technical-professional adoption in the interface with mesh-to-FEA and mesh-to-BIM protocols.
+Despite the national risk, the lines applied in the digital documentation demonstrate an attempt to adapt to the provisions of the Digital Agenda 2020 of the European Commission (also included in the Agenda Culture 2030), regarding the digitation of cultural heritage initiatives for the planning of intervention, restoration, and conservation.
+With the possibility of experimenting virtually within a simulated but reliable space, the methods and effects of a subsequent physical implementation of the intervention for heritage buildings emphasises the opportunities for digital preservation and eGovernance, expanding the ideas of innovation in relation to the type and quality of structural survey products in terms of the curation of digital assets and advanced digitisation.
+The action of 'structural' documentation, including the knowledge of stress behaviours and the prediction of damage mechanisms in buildings, can thus be identified within the European guidelines for heritage at risk by insisting on the characteristics of robustness.